kolov/bonito/README.md

 ## Description

 Bonito lives in the Digital Ocean.
 Some services may be needed temporarily, e.g. during working hours, and not in the weekend or overnight.
-Bonito helps you to shutdown the servers when you do not need them and spin them up when needed again, paying no cloud costs in the meanwhile.
+Bonito helps you to shutdown the servers, archive the data and release them, paying no cloud costs until you need them again.

 All this can be done on the digital Oceans'
 Dashboard,
-with a few clicks and some patience.
+with a few clicks and a lot of patience - wait up to 10 minutes for a snapshot to be taken, then delete the droplet.
 Bonito automates this.
+Besides, I
-Besides, I wanted to do something in Go.
+wanted to do something in Go.

 ## Usage